 National Portrait Gallery

-With some 2300 European paintings on display, this is one of the world's richest art collections, with seminal paintings from every...
+With some 2300 European paintings on display, this is one of the world's great art collections, with seminal works from every important...

 The ‘royal parish church’ is a delightful fusion of classical and baroque styles.
 It was completed by James Gibbs in 1726 and serves as...

 In many ways Trafalgar Sq is is the centre of London, where rallies and marches take place, tens of thousands of revellers usher in the...

 The London Coliseum is home to the English National Opera (ENO), celebrated for making opera modern and more relevant, as all...

-This stunningly located restaurant above the excellent National Portrait Gallery – with views over Trafalgar Square and Westminster – is...
+This stunningly located restaurant above the excellent National Portrait Gallery comes with legendary views over Trafalgar Sq and...

 National Portrait Gallery information

-What makes the National Portrait Gallery so compelling is its familiarity; in many cases you’ll have heard of the subject (royals, scientists, politicians, celebrities) or the artist (Andy Warhol, Annie Leibovitz, Sam Taylor-Wood).
+What makes the National Portrait Gallery so compelling is its familiarity; in many cases you’ll have heard of the subject (royals, scientists, politicians, celebrities) or the artist (Andy Warhol, Annie Leibovitz, Lucian Freud).
 Highlights include the famous ‘Chandos portrait’ of William Shakespeare, the first artwork the gallery acquired (in 1856) and believed to be the only likeness made during the playwright’s lifetime, and a touching sketch of novelist Jane Austen by her sister.